-Heat the 3 tbsp vegetable oil in a large frying pan.
+Heat the 3 tablespoons vegetable oil in a large frying pan.
 Add the finely chopped onions and cook gently for 4 minutes until soft but not brown, watch carefully to make sure it does not burn.
 Add the minced garlic and cook for another minute.

 Add the pepper slices and cook for another minute.
 Add the tomatoes, Chorizo and chili flakes.
 Turn the heat to medium and bring to a gentle simmer, reduce the heat, and cook for 10 minutes.

 Meanwhile, lightly season the cod fillets with sea salt and a little black pepper.
 Steam the cod fillets in a steamer for 4 to 6 minutes.

 Place the pepper and tomato sauce in a serving dish and lay the fillets on top and serve with green beans or any other seasonal vegetable.

-This dish needs to be cooked fresh; it does not freeze well thought the sauce can be made in advance.
+This dish needs to be cooked fresh; it does not freeze well though the sauce can be made in advance.

 Alternatives to Cod in This Recipe

 Alternatives for the Sauce

 By far this sauce is the best combination as the punch of the Chorizo and the sweetness of tomato and peppers work very well together.
-To ring the changes, add fresh herbs such as basil or a sweet aniseed flavour of chervil.
-If using hard stemmed herbs like Rosemary approach with caution, the flavour of these herbs can take over.
+To ring the changes, add fresh herbs such as basil or a sweet aniseed flavor of chervil.
+If using hard stemmed herbs like Rosemary approach with caution, the flavor of these herbs can take over.